TheLogicMaster/switch-gdx/README.md

 [![Release](https://jitpack.io/v/com.thelogicmaster/switch-gdx.svg)](https://jitpack.io/#com.thelogicmaster/switch-gdx)

 ## About
-This is a WIP Nintendo Switch Homebrew LibGDX backend based on LibNX and the CodenameOne [Parpar VM](https://github.com/codenameone/CodenameOne/tree/master/vm).
+This is a WIP Nintendo Switch and Xbox/UWP Homebrew LibGDX backend based on LibNX and the CodenameOne [Parpar VM](https://github.com/codenameone/CodenameOne/tree/master/vm).
 It uses a custom fork of the VM named [Clearwing VM](https://github.com/TheLogicMaster/clearwing-vm).
 It's early in development and only works for simple GDX applications.
 It also provides a CMake project configuration for natively debugging applications on a PC.
 It's similar to RoboVM, except it generates C code which is then compiled for the specific target.
 See [Tests](TESTS.md) for current GDX compatibility and [Libraries](LIBRARIES.md) for library compatibility.

 ## Installation

 ### Linux
 - Install CMake, Ninja, Rsync, Texinfo, SDL2, SDL2_Mixer, GLEW, libffi, zlib, freetype
 - With APT: `sudo apt install build-essential texinfo rsync cmake ninja-build libffi-dev libsdl2-mixer-dev zlib1g-dev libglew-dev libfreetype-dev libcurl4-gnutls-dev`